Do Cockatiels Eat With Their Feet

 Other Ways That Cockatiels Use Their Feet Like Tools

-Cockatiel Cottage reports on an interesting behavior observed in male cockatiels.
+Cockatiel Cottage reports on an exciting behavior observed in male cockatiels.

-Male cockatiels have been seen to lift up one foot as a sign that they are feeling threatened.
-They may do it with a rival male when competing for the right to breed with a female.
+Male cockatiels have been seen to lift one foot as a sign of feeling threatened.
+They may do it with a rival male when competing to breed with a female.
 They may also do it to ward off predation by using the foot as a weapon.

-So while not every cockatiel may ever choose to use their feet to grasp food or eat, there is ample evidence that cockatiels do use their feet as tools for many other purposes.
+So while not every cockatiel may ever use its feet to grasp food or eat, there is ample evidence that they use their feet as tools for many other purposes.

 A Cockatiels Feet Serve A Very Specific Evolutionary Purpose